PierreRochard/bitcoin-investment-theses/README.md

 ## A. Short holding period, high adoption

 ### 1. Retail payments
-Thesis: Bitcoin, whether it's on-chain, off-chain, or layer 2, will supplant current retail payment methods including cash, checks, and credit cards.
+Thesis: Bitcoin, whether it's on-chain, off-chain, or Lightning, will supplant current retail payment methods including cash, checks, and credit cards.
 Bitcoin's advantage over cash and checks is that it is digital, the consumer only needs a smartphone and the retailer does not have to worry about handling cash or depositing checks.
 Bitcoin's advantage over credit cards is lower transaction fees, irreversibility which protects the merchant, and a "push" system with no credit card numbers - which protects the consumer.
+Fast settlement means that merchants require less in working capital.

 Anti-thesis: Reversibility increases consumer confidence.
 A "pull" system enables subscriptions which are an important business model.
 On-chain transactions can not scale without centralizing the Bitcoin network.
 Off-chain and layer 2 transactions have an up-hill battle against entrenched debit and credit card payment systems.
 Credit cards give consumers flexibility in financing their purchases.
+Consumers who acquire bitcoins with the intent of making retail payments end up just holding the bitcoins for price appreciation instead.

 ### 2. Micropayments
+Thesis: Bitcoin's Lightning network enables instant, high-volume micropayments.
+Micropayments will be leveraged by online games, content publishers, and social media tipping services to monetize interactions and consumption.

+Anti-thesis: Subscriptions provide a better revenue model for content publishers and social media tipping ignores why people actually engage with each other.
+Game creators and players currently have no serious issues with in-game purchases.
+If there are any complaints it's from players who feel nickel-and-dimed, which would only be worse with micropayments.

 ### 3. Machine-to-machine payments
+Thesis: The Internet of Things (IoT) means that your refrigerator could communicate with several grocery business APIs to negotiate for the best value replenishment.
+Soon the grocery business itself will automatically be negotiating with self-driving cars providing delivery services.
+This network of machine-to-machine payments will all be with Bitcoin's Lightning Network.

+Anti-thesis: Even if machines are negotiating with each other for goods and services, it's unclear why the businesses which own them would not invoice each other on a monthly basis instead of continuously streaming payments.
+Companies will continue to keep track of their payables and receivables, and netting them out for payment, in which case Bitcoin is not a necessity.
+Today Amazon Web Services charges by the second, can be controlled by an API, but payments are made monthly with fiat-denominated credit cards, wire transfers, or ACH.

 ### 4. International remittances

 ## B. Short holding period, low adoption